 Prepared brown rice, to serve

 1. In a large heavy pot or dutch oven, add red onion, olive oil and a pinch of salt.
-Sauté over medium-low heat for 10 minutes or until the onions are very limp.
+Sauté over medium-low heat for 10 minutes or until the onions are very limp and translucent.
 Add smoked paprika, cumin, oregano, bay leaves, garlic, and peppers.
 Sauté another minute or two.

-2. Add dry white wine, and allow 50% of it to evaporate away (simmer uncovered over low heat for ~5 minutes, stirring occassionally).
+2. Add dry white wine, and allow 50% of it to evaporate away—simmering uncovered over low heat for ~5 minutes, stirring occasionally.

 3. Add the crushed tomatoes and bouillon.
 Cover and simmer for 15 minutes.